Quantum Control Landscapes: A Closer Look: Background and Mathematical Prerequisites

 where in our case $\ket{\Psi(T)}=U_f(T)\ket{\Psi_0}$ and $U_f(T)$ is a solution of~(\ref{eq:SEU}).
 For a given Hamiltonian, initial and target states, and fixed target time $T$, the transfer probability depends only on the choice of control $f$, i.e., if the controls vary over $L^2(0,T)$ then $\F_P:L^2(0,T)\mapsto \RR$.
 The observable control problem lies in taking a system characterized by an initial density operator $\rho_0$ at time $0$ to a state $\rho(T)$ at time $T$ for which the selected observable $A$ attains its maximal possible value, i.e., we aim to maximize the expectation value

 where $\rho(T)=U_f(T)\rho_0 U_f(T)^\dag$ and $U_f(T)$ is again a solution of~(\ref{eq:SEU}).
 The gate synthesis control problem consists in choreographing the system dynamics to implement the unitary gate $V$ over the time interval $[0,T]$.
-Using the Hilbert-Schmidt (Frobenius) norm to measure distance from the target gate $V$, this leads to the gate fidelity
+Using the Hilbert-Schmidt norm to measure distance from the target gate $V$, this gives the gate fidelity

 as a natural performance index, where $U_f(T)$ is a solution of~(\ref{eq:SEU}) as before.